longshotlabs/simpl-schema/README.md

 You may have noticed that many of the rule properties can be set to functions that return the value.
 If you do this, the `this` context within those functions will have the following properties:

+- `this.field()`: Use this method to get information about other fields.
+Pass a field name (schema key) as the only argument.
+The return object will have `isSet`, `value`, and `operator` properties for that field.
+- `this.genericKey`: The generic schema key for which the autoValue is running (`$` in place of actual array index).
+- `this.isInArrayItemObject`: True if we're traversing an object that's in an array.
+- `this.isInSubObject`: True if we're traversing an object that's somewhere within another object.
+- `this.isModifier`: True if this is running on a MongoDB modifier object.
+- `this.isSet`: True if the field is already set in the document or modifier
-- `this.key`: The schema key for which the function is running.
-This is usually known, but if your function is shared among various keys or is within an array, or if your schema is used as a subschema in another schema, this can be useful.
+- `this.key`: The schema key for which the autoValue is running.
+This is usually known, but if your autoValue function is shared among various keys or if your schema is used as a subschema in another schema, this can be useful.
+- `this.obj`: The full object.
+- `this.operator`: If isSet = true and isUpdate = true, this contains the name of the update operator in the modifier in which this field is being changed.
+For example, if the modifier were `{$set: {name: "Alice"}}`, in the autoValue function for the `name` field, `this.isSet` would be true, `this.value` would be "Alice", and `this.operator` would be "$set".
+- `this.parentField()`: Use this method to get information about the parent object.
+Works the same way as `field()`.
+- `this.siblingField()`: Use this method to get information about other fields that have the same parent object.
+Works the same way as `field()`.
+This is helpful when you use sub-schemas or when you're dealing with arrays of objects.
+- `this.value`: If isSet = true, this contains the field's current (requested) value in the document or modifier.

 ### Getting field properties